someobserver/recurgence/README.md

 **Recurgence Theory** proposes:

-- **Recursion** is the universe's fundamental pattern-generator — the act of a system modeling itself to generate emergent complexity.
+- **Recursion** is the universe's fundamental pattern-generator.
+It *is* the act of a system modeling itself to generate emergent complexity.
 - **Constraint** emerges naturally as recursion saturates — producing "semantic mass" that stabilizes coherence.
-- **Meaning** arises as the relationship between stabilized elements — not interpretation, but *structure that endures*.
+- **Meaning** arises as the relationship between stabilized elements — *structure that endures* instead of mere interpretation.
 - **Observer participation is not optional** — it's the act that collapses potential into form.

 In other words: